jmeidam/pypi-server-local-k8s/README.md

 # pypi

-This repo is pretty much a clone of https://github.com/Akshaya-T/pypi.git from the tutorial found here: https://python.plainenglish.io/private-pypi-server-on-kubernetes-7df169864972
+This repo was pretty much a clone of https://github.com/Akshaya-T/pypi.git from the tutorial found here: https://python.plainenglish.io/private-pypi-server-on-kubernetes-7df169864972

+I have written the resource definitions in Go though.
+After compiling the executable, it can be used to generate the required yaml files, fully parameterized, at least as far as I felt like it.

 ## Starting minikube cluster